Estimated reading time: 10 minutes

 My goal is to help you and anyone I work with understand the root of where fear-of-investing originates.
 Once we know the source of the fear, it’s much easier to get to a place where you feel confident with your investment knowledge.

 How comfortable are you with risk?
 Are you the kind of person who saves for a rainy day?
 Are you the type of person who lives paycheck-to-paycheck?

 It’s also helpful to explore what your financial picture looks like in the first place.
 Do you follow a budget?
 Could you cover something unexpected?
 Have you put away money for retirement and your future needs?

 It’s essential to get an overview of your financial picture.
 This applies whether you’re focusing on the short-term or the long-term.
 To be financially successful, you need to understand your comfort level and to assess where you fall within the investment risk tolerance spectrum.

 Not only does this understanding help us know where you should invest, but it enables you to understand where you need to educate yourself.
-If you identify which aspects of investing are frightening, or which areas you don’t understand, clearing them up is easy!
+If you identify which aspects of investing are scary, or which areas you don’t understand, clearing them up is easy!
 You’ll feel prepared for informed decisions about your investment choices moving forward.